 Registration: please click here to register.

-Directions to the venue can be found on the hotel website; a parking permit will be available to download shortly.
+Directions to the venue can be found on the hotel website.

 Details about accommodation at the University or within Sheffield can be found at this link.